EUR/USD: No change to the mixed outlook – UOB

-In opinion of FX Strategists at UOB Group, EUR/USD is still seen navigating within the 1.1240-1.1395 range in the next weeks.
+According to FX Strategists at UOB Group, EUR/USD still faces a mixed outlook in the next weeks.

 Key Quotes